'A dumb thing to do': Justin Trudeau apologizes for brownface photo

-TORONTO (AP) — Canadian leader Justin Trudeau's campaign for national elections was hit Wednesday by the publication of a yearbook photo showing him in brownface makeup at a costume party in 2001.
-The prime minister apologized and said "it was a dumb thing to do."
+Canadian leader Justin Trudeau's campaign moved to contain a growing scandal Thursday, following the publication of a yearbook photo showing him in brownface makeup at a 2001 costume party.
+The prime minister apologized and begged Canadians to forgive him.

-Time magazine posted the photo, which it says was published in the yearbook from the West Point Grey Academy, a private school in British Columbia where Trudeau worked as a teacher before entering politics.
-It depicts Trudeau wearing a turban and robe, with dark makeup on his hands, face and neck.
+Time magazine published the photo on Wednesday, saying it was taken from the yearbook from the West Point Grey Academy, a private school in British Columbia where Trudeau worked as a teacher before entering politics.
+It depicts the then 29-year-old Trudeau wearing a turban and robe, with dark makeup on his hands, face and neck.

 Trudeau, who launched his reelection campaign exactly one week ago, said he should have known better.